halkyonio/dummy-capability/README.md

 To release your plugin, configure your github project to use the `.github/workflows/main.yml` file responsible to perform the `go releases` using the configuration of the file `.goreleaser.yml`.
-You can find more information about the goreleaser action [here](https://github.com/goreleaser/goreleaser-action).
+You can find more information about the goreleaser action [here](https://github.com/goreleaser/goreleaser-action) and [`Halkyon plugin release`](https://github.com/halkyonio/operator-framework/tree/master/plugins#using-plugins-in-halkyon).